paldepind/union-type/README.md

 ## Author & license

-union-type-js was made by [paldepind](https://twitter.com/paldepind) and is released under the MIT license.
+union-type was made by [paldepind](https://twitter.com/paldepind) and is released under the MIT license.
 I hope you find it useful.